pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 i.e. `3.4.1` rather than `3.4.1.<git-revision>`.
 It also keeps release candidates separate from the nightly master builds.

+The release pipelines in Horace have a second parameter `HERBERT_BRANCH_NAME`, which must be specified.
+A Herbert branch/tag/revision matching this name will be used in the generated release.

 ## Deploy Pipelines

 The deploy pipelines created on ANVIL's Jenkins server should be used to deploy